name-not-found/Transferencia-Radiativa/README.md

 The main module accounts for the calls to functions, defining global parameters (such as the light speed and Boltzman constant) needed for calculations and of course the main loop in wich we integrate the solution.

-The funciones.py module defines the components needed to solve the **RTE** and additional functionality such as data reading.
+The funciones.py module defines the components needed to solve the **RTE** and additional functionalities such as data reading.